 Customer attrition can occur due to some reasons that you can’t always control.
-However, what you can do is minimise the damage.
+However, what you can do is minimize the damage.

-A recent trend in the B2B industry has seen more and more organisations sending out personalised emails and setting up calls with customers who have recently expressed their displeasure.
+A recent trend in the B2B industry has seen more and more organizations sending out personalized emails and setting up calls with customers who have recently expressed their displeasure.
 While many customers tend to be vocal about their plight, many others don’t.
 By setting up a call and giving personal attention to an unhappy customer, you can boost retention rates.

 Such calls aim to understand what the customer’s experience has been.
 Ask them about what they liked and didn’t like.
 Communicate how you will sincerely try to work on any problems they have faced.
 While this call in itself may not be enough to retain a customer or re-engage old customers, it is an investment that will reap great benefits in the long run.

 Experienced representatives should handle this process of reaching out to customers who aren’t pleased with you.
 Usually known as ‘customer specialists’ or ‘customer champions, calls like these can take up a lot of resources and time.
 However, they are effective at showing that your company cares about their experience even if they aren’t continuing to bring their business to you.
 Even if you don’t end up re-engaging with them, you’ve still left things on a positive note.

 Research shows that people tend to remember negative events far more vividly than positive events.
 Even if there are more positives than negatives, people are more likely to remember the negative occurrences.
 This is also why customers are more likely to talk about negative events on social media platforms as opposed to positive ones.